 Logans Beach Whale Nursery

-During the winter months of June through to September Logans Beach Whale Nursery in the southern ocean, a large sheltered lagoon off the coast hosts a migratory pod of Humpback whales and Southern right whales on their journey from Antarctica to breed and raise their young.
+During the winter months of June through to September, Logans Beach Whale Nursery in the southern ocean hosts a migratory pod of Humpback whales and Southern right whales on their journey from Antarctica to breed and raise their young.

-A long wooden boardwalk gives viewers plenty of room and space to sit for hours watching the whales pass by, breach and tail slap..one of the highlights on the great ocean road trip from Melbourne.
+A long wooden boardwalk gives viewers plenty of room and space to sit for hours watching the whales pass by, breach and tail slap..one of the highlights on the great ocean road and one of the most fantastic day trips from Melbourne.

 Tower Hill Wildlife Reserve